 Online, this applies mainly to progressive slots.
-Check the progressive games you like periodically to get sense of the rollover value where the top jackpot starts building after a winner.
-Also, determine about how big the jackpots get before there's a winner.
+Check the progressive games you like periodically to get a sense of the rollover value where the top jackpot starts building after a winner.
+Also, determine how big the jackpots get before there's a winner.

 There will be a lot of variation in jackpot size at the top.
-If the rollover value is $1,000, you might see the meter get to $1,200, $1,500, even $2,000 or more before there's a winner.
+If the rollover value is $1,000, you might see the meter get to $1,200, $1,500, or even $2,000 or more before there's a winner.
 You might also see an occasional winner at barely more than $1,000.

-Ignore the low jackpots and pick a value somewhere near the middle of the range of winners.
+Ignore the low jackpots and pick a value near the middle of the range of winners.
 Then play only when the jackpot nears that amount.

 The system won't increase your frequency of jackpot wins.
-The odds of winning are exactly the same no matter how long it's been since a jackpot has hit.
+The odds of winning are the same no matter how long it's been since a jackpot has hit.
 However, because you're playing only for bigger pots, the average size of your jackpot will be bigger than the overall average.
 That means your overall payback percentage will be higher than average.

 In live casinos, some players scout machines by checking meters to see the cashout totals for the previous player.
 Some scouts play only machines that have paid a lot under the assumption it's a hot machine.
 Other avoid those that have paid out, assuming it's due for a cold streak.

 Neither assumption is a clue as to what the game will do next.
 Results are random and the odds are the same after a cold streak as after a hot streak.

 Sometimes, players claim to notice a pattern where machines pay a lot early in a session, then go cold.